A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 3D Data Analysis

-A line of works explore graph convolution on different components, \textit{e.g.} edges~\cite{hanocka2019meshcnn}, facets~\cite{feng2019meshnet}, both edges and vertices~\cite{schult2020dualconvmesh}, and learned features~\cite{verma2018feastnet}.
-In MeshCNN~\cite{hanocka2019meshcnn}, graph convolution and pooling operations are defined on the edges of a triangular mesh, as illustrated in Fig.~\ref{fig:MeshCNN}.
-Differently, MeshNet~\cite{feng2019meshnet} introduces convolution on mesh facets and feature splitting to obtain spatial and structural mesh features.
-MeshSNet~\cite{lian2019meshsnet} performed graph-constrained learning on 3D dental surfaces.
-DCM-Net~\cite{schult2020dualconvmesh} performs graph-based operations on both edges and vertices by jointly exploiting geodesic and Euclidean convolutions, which encourages context information flow within either spatially or geodesically nearby patches.
-PD-MeshNet \cite{milano2020primal} constructed a primal and a dual graph on an input 3D mesh to connect the features from mesh faces and vertices respectively, then employed Graph Attention Networks to dynamically aggregate these features.
-Compared with the static way of graph construction on edges, vertices, or facets, FeaStNet~\cite{verma2018feastnet} constructs dynamic correspondences between filter weights and graph neighborhoods with arbitrary connectivity that is learned in the feature space.
+A line of work explores representation learning over meshes by performing operations such as convolution and pooling on different mesh components, \textit{e.g.,} vertices~\cite{verma2018feastnet}, edges~\cite{hanocka2019meshcnn}, faces~\cite{feng2019meshnet}, or edges and vertices~\cite{schult2020dualconvmesh}.
+FeaStNet~\cite{verma2018feastnet} performs graph convolution in each local neighborhood centered at a vertex to aggregate the features at vertices connected to the center vertex.
+As local neighborhoods in a mesh have irregular structures, FeaStNet learns multiple weight matrices for graph convolution and dynamically chooses one of the weight matrices for each vertex in a neighborhood based on the vertex feature.
+MeshCNN~\cite{hanocka2019meshcnn} adopts a different approach, where mesh convolution, pooling, and unpooling are operated on edges since every edge is adjacent to two triangle faces defined by additional four nearby edges, as illustrated in Fig.~\ref{fig:MeshCNN}.
+Such edge-oriented operations have a fixed neighborhood size and derive a simple network for mesh feature extraction.
+Besides, MeshNet~\cite{feng2019meshnet} introduces convolution operated on mesh facets as well as feature splitting to obtain spatial and structural mesh features.
+DCM-Net~\cite{schult2020dualconvmesh} performs graph-based operations on both edges and vertices by jointly exploiting geodesic and Euclidean convolutions, which encourages contextual information flow among spatially or geodesically nearby patches.
+PD-MeshNet~\cite{milano2020primal} constructs a pair of primal and dual graphs on an input 3D mesh to connect the features of mesh faces and vertices and employs a graph attention network to dynamically aggregate these features.

-Besides, SpiralNet++~\cite{gong2019spiralnet++} presents a fast and efficient intrinsic mesh convolution operator that improves \cite{bouritsas2019neural} by fusing neighboring node features with local geometric structure information at multiple scales.
-A stacked dilated mesh convolution block is proposed in \cite{singh2021mesh} that can inflate the receptive field of graph convolution kernels.
-PolyNet~\cite{yavartanoo2021polynet} designs a specific polygon mesh representation with a multi-resolution structure, and two operations, polynomial convolution and pooling, invariant to the number of adjacent vertices, their permutations, and their pairwise distances in local patches.
-He \textit{et al.} \cite{curvanet} further introduce differential geometry to improve graph convolutional operation on 3D mesh, through learning direction sensitive geometric features from mesh surfaces.
-GET~\cite{he2021gauge} borrow the attention mechanism in Graph Attention Network to build an efficient Transformer architecture with both gauge equivariance and rotation invariance on triangle meshes.